6 Nonexistent People Who Received Oscar Nominations

 This one is slightly misleading, because Pierre Boulle did actually exist.
-Not only did he write the novel The Bridge Over the River Kwai, he also penned Planet of the Apes.
-But even though Boulle won an Oscar for writing the screenplay for Bridge, he didn’t actually write it—nor did he speak or read any English whatsoever.
+Not only did he write the novel The Bridge Over the River Kwai, he also penned the Planet of the Apes book.
+But even though Boulle won an Oscar for writing the screenplay for Bridge on the River Kwai, he didn’t actually write it—nor did he speak or read any English whatsoever.
 The real writers who adapted the novel were also part of the blacklist, so they were unable to take credit for their achievement.
-The widows of the two writers, Carl Foreman and Michael Wilson, finally received their posthumous Academy Awards in 1985.
+The actual writers, Carl Foreman and Michael Wilson, finally received their posthumous Academy Awards in 1985.

 Similarly, Nathan E. Douglas was invented to cover for Nedrick Young, a writer who was blacklisted after invoking his Fifth Amendment rights during his trial by the House Committee on Un-American Activities.
 The Academy of Motion Picture Arts and Sciences gave him credit for the Oscar win in 1993, 25 years after Young’s death.
 Young was also nominated for Inherit the Wind in 1960, but didn't win.